3pic/3pic.github.io/README.md

 # Owner
 Paul McBurney Jr is the rightful owner of the 3pic.github.io website.
 # About the Dev
 Hi everyone.
 My name is Paul.
-I am a 14 year old programmer.
-Recently I started investing myself into this hobby, and I created this website.